devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 enough for this post.
 </blockquote>

-The very first generator in pipeline should discover image files in a folder, match file path with its label, and convert labels from verbose representation into [one-hot encoded vectors](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features) which are fit for most of optimization algorithms.
-For this purpose `LabelBinarizer` class from [scikit-learn](http://scikit-learn.org/stable/) package could be used.
+The very first generator in the pipeline should discover image files in a folder, match file path with its label, and convert labels from verbose representation into [one-hot encoded vectors](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features) which are fit for most of the optimization algorithms.
+For this purpose, `LabelBinarizer` class from [scikit-learn](http://scikit-learn.org/stable/) package could be used.

 The generator expects images to be organized into subfolders, where each subfolder's